asrbic/getdata-030_course_project/README.md

 To run it, simply execute run_analysis.R by executing the command: source("./run_analysis.R") in RStudio.
 The tidy table data will be output to "<current working directory>/tidy_data.txt"

 The script will produce the mean and standard deviation for each action and subject in the datset.
+More details of the output data can be found in CODEBOOK.md in this repository.